Manchal09/Inventory-Management-System/README.md

 ### Prerequisites

-Make sure Python is installed on your system.
-You can download it from [python.org](https://www.python.org/).
+Make sure VS code is installed on your system.
+You can download it.

 ### How to Run